ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 example.com._report._dmarc   IN   TXT    "v=DMARC1;"
 ```
+The third party can also publih a ruf= tag in order to override the
+specific address published by example.com with a different address in the
+same third party domain.
 Intermediaries and other third parties should refer to
 (#verifying-external-destinations) for the full details of this
 mechanism.